OpenEvalProject/evals/manuscripts/elife-68714/v2/manuscript.md

 To evaluate functional perturbations in each cluster, we performed single-sample gene set enrichment analysis (ssGSEA) (Subramanian et al., 2005) and normalized enrichment score for each sample.
 Normalized enrichment scores were scaled and centered on the average scores of the DMSO group (Figure 7D).

-## Deep learning detects structural frameworks that cause cardiotoxicity in iPSC-CMs
+### Deep learning detects structural frameworks that cause cardiotoxicity in iPSC-CMs

 To identify chemical structure frameworks that lead to cardiotoxicity in iPSC-CMs, we used our deep learning approach to assess a library of 1280 diverse compounds with no known targets.
 We used the same conditions as the bioactive library screen.
 However, to optimize the accuracy and applicability of the diverse library screen, we established a new set of training images and developed a new deep learning model that incorporated all generated datasets.
 From the 1280 diverse compounds, our deep learning approach identified 33 hits to cause cardiotoxicity in iPSC-CMs (Figure 8A, B).
 Analysis of the structure-activity relationship revealed three structural frameworks with two compounds (also classified as matched pairs) in each framework set (Figure 8C).
 For example, Framework 2a (cardiotoxicity score: 1.41) and its matched pair Framework 2b (cardiotoxicity score: 0.69) showed that adding an ethylene spacer increased the cardiomyocyte toxicity score by twofold (Figure 8C).
 Based on this result, high-content phenotypic analysis using deep learning is a powerful approach to identifying chemical frameworks with cardiotoxic liabilities.
 By using this approach during the lead optimization process, we can de-risk a clinical development program and potentially reduce drug attrition in late-stage clinical trials.

 ![Figure 8.](https://cdn.elifesciences.org/articles/68714/elife-68714-fig8-v2.jpg)

 **Figure 8.:** (A) Cardiotoxicity scores of 1280 diverse compounds screened at 1 µM.
 Sorted data from the 3-class deep learning model are plotted.
 Higher scores correspond to a higher probability of a cardiotoxicity signature.
 Bortezomib and doxorubicin were used as cardiotoxic controls (Cntrls).
 (B) Cardiotoxicity heatmap scores of top 33 cardiotoxic hits based on deep learning signal.
 The immunostaining signal is also displayed as a heatmap.
 Drugs and doses with cardiotoxicity signals in induced pluripotent stem cell-derived cardiomyocytes (iPSC-CMs) are indicated in red and yellow, whereas non-toxic drugs are indicated in blue.
 Signal intensity from immunostaining and nuclear count was normalized to the dimethyl sulfoxide (DMSO) control and converted to a toxicity scale.
 (C) Three structural frameworks with matched pairs were identified to lead to cardiotoxicity in iPSC-CMs: Framework 1 (1a and 1b, tetrahydronaphthalene-2-sulfonamide core), Framework 2 (2a and 2b, 4-benzylpiperidine core), and Framework 3 (3a and 3b, 3-azabicycloheptane core).
 (D) Heatmap of chymotrypsin-like biochemical activity of 10 proteasome inhibitors profiled in iPSC-CMs.
 (E) Cardiotoxicity scores of 10 proteasome inhibitors plotted as a function of chymotrypsin-like biochemical IC50.
 Six of the proteasome inhibitors showed a similar range of biochemical potencies (dashed box).
-Delanzomib showed the lowest cardiotoxicity score; carfilzomib, bortezomib, and epoxomicin showed the highest cardiotoxicity scores.Figure 8—source data 1.
+Delanzomib showed the lowest cardiotoxicity score; carfilzomib, bortezomib, and epoxomicin showed the highest cardiotoxicity scores.

-## Deep learning identifies proteasome inhibitors with reduced cardiotoxicity in iPSC-CMs
+### Deep learning identifies proteasome inhibitors with reduced cardiotoxicity in iPSC-CMs

 Bortezomib and carfilzomib are FDA-approved proteasome inhibitors used for oncology indications, including multiple myeloma and mantle cell lymphoma (Dimopoulos et al., 2016; Richardson et al., 2003).
 Patients given these drugs can develop cardiomyopathy, worsening heart rhythm, heart failure, and death due to cardiac arrest (Moslehi, 2016).
 To identify proteasome inhibitors that may reduce cardiotoxic liability, we profiled the potency of 10 proteasome inhibitors using the Proteasome-Glo biochemical assay (Figure 8D).
 For each inhibitor, we calculated the biochemical IC50 and measured the cardiotoxicity score using deep learning.
 We identified six inhibitors with a similar range of biochemical potencies (~12 to ~25 nM): carfilzomib, bortezomib, epoxomicin, delanzomib, ixazomib, and oprozomib.
 Carfilzomib, bortezomib, and epoxomicin had the highest cardiotoxicity score; delanzomib showed the lowest cardiotoxicity liability; and ixazomib and oprozomib showed medium levels of cardiotoxicity (Figure 8E).
 This analysis is an example of how this type of phenotypic screening would help to de-risk a small-molecule program at an early stage.
 By focusing on a chemical series (or pathway) that shows high levels of potency for the intended target, we can identify compounds in that series that limit undesired toxicity in a specific cell type with a major liability (such as cardiomyocytes and hepatocytes).